 1. Setting the Separator Gap

-Whenever you switch from one material type to another, you need to set the gap between the separators and the feed roller before printing begins.
+Switching from one material type to another requires setting the gap between the separators and the feed roller before printing begins.
+To find the correct spacing, refer to the figure on the next page and follow the instructions below: